Tips and info for bird of paradise plant care including how and when to water, what to do about pests and how to repot.

 Depending on where in the world you are, birds of paradise take on different meanings and representations.
 In South Africa, it’s native country, they represent joy and paradise, hence the name.

 In Hawaii, where Georgia O’Keeffe famously painted White Bird of Paradise, they stand for magnificence and a positive outlook on life.

 Bird of paradise plants are easily recognizable by their large, glossy, green leaves and vivid, fanned out flowers.

 This is what drew me to them when I was looking for a plant for our sunroom.

 They can be grown inside and in a wide variety of environments, however, the biggest challenge owners face is their size.

-Birds of paradise can grow up to 6 feet tall and 6 feet wide!
+Birds of paradise can grow well over 6 feet tall and up to 6 feet wide!